-Depreciation of infrastructural assets (roads, sewers, water pipes, waterways) is now being calculated using the long run average renewals approach (LRARA) instead of the straight line depreciation method calculated previously.
-The Council believes the LRARA method more accurately reflects the decline in the service potential of these assets.
+Depreciation of infrastructural assets (roads, sewers, water pipes, waterways) is calculated using the long run average renewals approach (LRARA) instead of the straight line depreciation method calculated previously.

 Local Authority Trading Enterprise (LATE)

 A Local Authority Trading Enterprise is a special company owned by a local authority.
 It is the local government equivalent of a State Owned Enterprise.